xiangyuT/ComfyUI-Hunyuan3d-2-1/README.md

 ### 🔧 Required Checkpoints

-Place the following checkpoints into the appropriate folders under `ComfyUI`:
+Place the following checkpoints into the corresponding folders under your `ComfyUI` directory:

 ```
 ComfyUI/